- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

 Community Service, Reimagined: MCC’s Recommendations for High School Service

-Recently, we at Admissions Hero wrote about Making Caring Common, a project of Harvard’s Graduate School of Education that recently released a report containing a set of recommendations for revolutionizing the college admissions process.
+Recently, we at CollegeVine wrote about Making Caring Common, a project of Harvard’s Graduate School of Education that recently released a report containing a set of recommendations for revolutionizing the college admissions process.
 A large part of the report’s argument focuses on the role college admissions plays in shaping how high-achieving students participate in their local communities.

 As getting into the college of their choice is a critically important concern in many students’ lives, it’s inevitable that it significantly influences their actions, decisions, and priorities.
 The report, entitled “Turning the Tide: Inspiring Concern for Others and the Common Good Through College Admissions”, claims that students’ perception of what colleges seek in candidates leads them to focus more on accruing personal accomplishments and accolades than making substantial contributions to their communities.